Does California Guarantee “Paternity Leave” to Dads? [Updated 2021]

 At Workplace Rights Law Group LLP, our Los Angeles employment lawyers are committed to offering California workers the same sophisticated legal representation that major companies get from the biggest law firms.
 We have extensive experience handling cases related to California’s paternity leave laws.

-To schedule a free, fully confidential review of your employment law case, please contact our law firm today.
 With offices in Riverside and Glendale, we serve communities throughout Southern California, including in Los Angeles County, San Bernardino County, Ventura County, Orange County, and Riverside County.